washingtonpost/ans-schema/docs/proposals/2018-11-01_-Alt_Credits.md

 # Proposal

-Add an 'preferred_credits' trait on all ANS elements, also explicitly suggested usage within `referent_properties`.
+Add a 'vanity_credits' trait on all ANS elements, also explicitly suggested usage within `referent_properties`.

-Consuming clients that render content directly to readers should be updated to use the `preferred_credits` trait when present.
+Consuming clients that render content directly to readers should be updated to use the `vanity_credits` trait when present.
 Consuming clients that translate ANS into a format used by third parties should ignore the field.

 ## Alternate Credits Trait

-* `preferred_credits` will have the same structure as `credits` but potentially different data.
+* `vanity_credits` will have the same structure as `credits` but potentially different data.

 ## Example Usage